graphitemaster/neothyne/docs/STYLE.md

 # Auto
 The use of auto is only encouraged if the typename is long or ends up being written more than once.
 Otherwise the use of it is discouraged as it can break readability.
-Some examples are provided below
+Some examples are provided below.

     for (auto &it : foo) // Fine as the alternative is too long